19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 (31st December 2001)

-An Act to provide for and regulate the construction, maintenance and improvement of sewerage and land drainage systems, to regulate the discharge of sewage and trade effluent and for matters connected therewith.
+An Act to provide for and regulate the construction, maintenance, improvement, operation and use of sewerage and land drainage systems, to regulate the discharge of sewage and trade effluent and for matters connected therewith.

+[Act 10 of 2012 wef 01/09/2012]

 [1st April 1999]